Profile photo of Barry Clarke Whitchelo McBride

 Obituary

-Surrounded by family, Barry Clarke Whitchelo McBride died peacefully on his own terms on October 14th, 2025.
+Surrounded by family, Barry Clarke Whitchelo McBride died peacefully and with dignity on October 14th, 2025.
 Barry was born to Clarke and Phyllis (Whitchelo) McBride in Victoria BC on June 22nd, 1940.
 The eldest son of a close-knit family, Barry leaves behind his brother Richard (Phyllis), sisters Judith and Kelly (Chris) and the love of his life, wife Barbara.
 High school sweethearts, Barry and Barbara were married for 62 happy years.
-His two sons, Christopher (Kate) and David (Michelle), will cherish his memory of a life of adventure and sound advice.
+His two sons, Christopher (Kate) and David (Michelle), will cherish their memory of a life of adventure and sound advice.
 Also left to remember their adoring grandfather are grandkids Neve, Kieran (Madi), Lilian, and Faye McBride.
 His ten nieces and nephews will miss his open heart and keen interest in their lives.

 In 1958, Barry started dating Barbara, graduated from Magee High School, and began studying Science at UBC.
 Although initially more focused on the social side of university life, a third-year microbiology course sparked his interest in academics.
 After completing a Master’s at UBC and a PhD at the University of Illinois he was recruited back to UBC where he started a highly successful research program and taught microbiology to both Dental and Science students.
 His contributions to UBC were not limited to the lab and classroom: a recognition of his leadership skills were reflected in the many administrative posts he was appointed to over his tenure at UBC.
 In 1987, he was appointed Head of Microbiology, then Dean of Science in 1990.
 He loved this work for the role he played in advancing the goals of the department and faculty, but especially for opportunity to engage and learn from the wonderful faculty and the smart and interested students he was always keen to interact with.